nlpcloud/nlpcloud-go/README.md

 ### API endpoint

 Depending on the API endpoint, it may have parameters (only `LibVersions` does not follow this rule).
-In the case it has some, you can call an enpoint using the following.
+In case it has parameters, you can call an endpoint using the following:

 ```go
 res, err := nlpcloud.TheAPIEndpoint(params TheAPIEndpointParams)